pygame-community/pygame-ce/docs/reST/ref/math.rst

    .. method:: angle_to

-      | :sl:`calculates the angle to a given vector in degrees.`
+      | :sl:`Calculates the angle to a given vector in degrees.`
       | :sg:`angle_to(Vector2) -> float`

       Returns the angle from self to the passed ``Vector2`` that would rotate self